Heliumnm/heliumnm.github.io/_pages/teaching.md

 * Offered informal 1-on-1 guidance to many students, helping them discover their underlying passions and navigate the pivot from traditional science (e.g., Physics, Materials) into AI and related internship opportunities.

 **A Note on Peer Mentorship**
 * **The Context:** I believe strongly in sharing my own cross-disciplinary experience (Engineering-to-CSS) with students facing a similar fork in the road.
 * **The Action:** I met [**Buyu Deng**](https://buyudeng.github.io/) (SGY '23) on the tennis court during his first week at USTC.
-I encouraged him to explore his core passion for *modeling* beyond the confines of his traditional (and highly competitive) physics track.
-I helped him identify the Geophysics program as a perfect fit, introduced him to some AI fundamentals, and helped him connect with a computational research group far earlier than is typical for undergraduates.
+I encouraged him to explore his core passion for *modeling* beyond his traditional physics track.
+Drawing on my own research, I introduced him to the concepts of Explainable AI (XAI) and Generative Models, and helped him identify the Geophysics major as a perfect fit.
+I then helped him connect with a computational research group far earlier than is typical.
 * **The Outcome:** He made the switch and has absolutely thrived.
-I've been thrilled to see him not only become a top-ranked undergraduate researcher in that computational group, but also earn the Zhao Jiuzhang Scholarship and now aim for top-tier PhD programs and summer research.
+I've been thrilled to see him not only become a top-ranked undergraduate researcher in that computational group (CIG), but also earn the Zhao Jiuzhang Scholarship and now aim for top-tier PhD programs and summer research.